Deepening Connection and Conscious Partnership with the Horse

 BIO

-Bryony began studying equine massage and bodywork in 2005.
+Bryony began her horsemanship journey taking riding lessons at age 7.
+She felt a deep need to be around these majestic animals, and was just as happy to groom them or pick a stall as she was to ride.
+Her path evolved from classical dressage to natural horsemanship, and a specialization in trauma rehabilitation and re-schooling ex-racehorses for new careers.
+Bryony began studying equine massage and bodywork in 2005, initially out of a desire to help her own horse; this soon expanded to helping friends' horses, pursuing further education, and eventually working professionally.
 Her equine-specific bodywork training includes Equine Ortho-Bionomy® (Society of Ortho-Bionomy® International), Equine Positional Release (Equine Positional Release Institute), Equine sports massage (Animal Dynamics, Ocala, FL); Acupressure; TTouch; equine biomechanics and rehabilitative movement therapy, including studies through Science of Motion (Jean Luc Cornille); a full dissection equine anatomy course taught by Dr. Deb Bennett, PhD; equine nutrition (Dr. Juliette Getty).
-Additionally, she has a background in classical dressage, natural horsemanship, trauma rehabilitation, and re-schooling ex-racehorses for new careers.

-More information on Bryony's work can be found at www.movingin2balance.com
+More information on Bryony's human work can be found at www.movingin2balance.com

 ABOUT BRYONY'S WORK